Applied-Scientific-Research/Omega2D/README.md

     cmake -DCMAKE_BUILD_TYPE=Release -DUSE_HO_HYBRID=CXX -DUSE_OMP=ON -DUSE_VC=OFF ..
     make

+If you forgot to use ``--recurse-submodules`` when cloning, and cmake gives an error, pull the submodules with

+    git submodule update --init

-If you were able to build and install Vc, then you should set `-DUSE_VC=ON` in the above `cmake` command.
+If you were able to build and install Vc, then you should set `-DUSE_VC=ON` in the above `cmake` command, or set it in c`ccmake`.

 To use the system Clang on Linux, you will want the following variables defined: